Organic farming: Controlling other organisms

 Naturally derived fungicides allowed for use on organic farms include the bacteria Bacillus subtilis and Bacillus pumilus; and the fungus Trichoderma harzianum.
 These are mainly effective for diseases affecting roots.
 Compost tea contains a mix of beneficial microbes, which may attack or out-compete certain plant pathogens, but variability among formulations and preparation methods may contribute to inconsistent results or even dangerous growth of toxic microbes in compost teas.

 Some naturally derived pesticides are not allowed for use on organic farms.
 These include nicotine sulfate, arsenic, and strychnine.

 Synthetic pesticides allowed for use on organic farms include insecticidal soaps and horticultural oils for insect management; and Bordeaux mixture, copper hydroxide and sodium bicarbonate for managing fungi.
 Copper sulfate and Bordeaux mixture (copper sulfate plus lime), approved for organic use in various jurisdictions, can be more environmentally problematic than some synthetic fungicides disallowed in organic farming.
 Similar concerns apply to copper hydroxide.
 Repeated application of copper sulfate or copper hydroxide as a fungicide may eventually result in copper accumulation to toxic levels in soil, and admonitions to avoid excessive accumulations of copper in soil appear in various organic standards and elsewhere.
 Environmental concerns for several kinds of biota arise at average rates of use of such substances for some crops.
 In the European Union, where replacement of copper-based fungicides in organic agriculture is a policy priority, research is seeking alternatives for organic production.

 Livestock

 For livestock vaccines play an important part in animal health since antibiotic therapy is prohibited in organic farming.

 Raising livestock and poultry, for meat, dairy and eggs, is another traditional farming activity that complements growing.
 Organic farms attempt to provide animals with natural living conditions and feed.
 Organic certification verifies that livestock are raised according to the USDA organic regulations throughout their lives.
 These regulations include the requirement that all animal feed must be certified organic.

 Organic livestock may be, and must be, treated with medicine when they are sick, but drugs cannot be used to promote growth, their feed must be organic, and they must be pastured.

-Also, horses and cattle were once a basic farm feature that provided labour, for hauling and plowing, fertility, through recycling of manure, and fuel, in the form of food for farmers and other animals.
-While today, small growing operations often do not include livestock, domesticated animals are a desirable part of the organic farming equation, especially for true sustainability, the ability of a farm to function as a self-renewing unit.